 09-18-1946 The Big Sleep opens in Los Angeles theaters.

-Warners could only wait and hope in March 1945, that World War II and may well have thought the forecast bright enough to begin releasing its war-themed pictures.
+In March 1945, Warners could only wait and hope along with the rest of the world, that World War II would end soon; the studio may have thought the forecast bright enough to begin releasing its war-themed pictures before they became old news.

 But a look at Warner’s output for the remainder of 1945 reveals that only half had a war-themed or war-related plot.